xtanaa001/Xiaoqi-Homepage/content/research.md

 <img src="/img/overview.png" style="max-width:25%; min-width:350px; float: right" alt="Xiaoqi Tan"/>

-My research centers on addressing the challenges emerging from the design and operation of real-world networked systems, e.g.,  cloud computing, communication networks, and energy systems.
+My research centers on addressing the challenges emerging from the design and operation of real-world networked systems arise from cloud computing, communication networks, and energy systems.
 The key research question that drives my research is as follows:

 <span style="color:darkblue">
-How to make better decisions in managing networked systems so that a desired objective can be achieved despite the presence of  **strategic behaviors**  and  **information uncertainty**?
+How to perform better **online decision-making** in managing networked systems in the presence of  **strategic behaviors**  and  **information uncertainty**?
 </span>

 To answer the above two questions, I study the interplay between incentives, algorithms, and learning.
 I believe solutions to the above problem can help us gain insights into how to tackle many societal challenges that include  energy sustainability, network security, traffic congestion, and climate change.